 Meet Benjamin.
-He is very poorly.
+He is very poorly with metabolic bone disease.

 Benjamin was admitted to my rescue at only 330g.
 He has been surviving by eating bird seed over the Winter.